Usage

 This method is only listed to show that it is possible and it is definitely viable even if it’s not the recommended way.
 The only quirks with this method is that there is no feedback to the user of what happened, and it is done through the Netlist generator.

-Then create another job of the same type and input your KiABOM command with your options, as given in the previous two sections.
+1. Then create another job of the same type and input your KiABOM command with your options, as given in the previous two sections.
 Depending on your installation the command in the text box will change.
 See the commands listed above for which commands to use.
+Shown below is an example command,

-Note: Due to jobsets not using format specifiers, instead of %I and %B you would use ${PROJECTNAME} as used in step 1 above.
+Note: Due to jobsets not using format specifiers, instead of %I you would use ${PROJECTNAME} as used in step 1 above.

 Some suppliers offer BOM tools that assist with ordering parts if you already have the MPNs or the Supplier Order Codes.
 Using KiABOM’s CSV output format, the BOM can be uploaded to these tools, and by specifying the correct column types, the parts can be automatically detected and then ordered.
 See below for example instructions for how to do that with Mouser’s BOM Tool.
 DigiKey myLists is their version of a BOM tool and has a very similar process.